jjvanzon/JJs-Reference-Architecture/Practices and Principles.md

 ### Use It or Lose It

-<TODO: Describe:
+`[ TODO: Describe:`

-- Unused functions (bad)
+`- Unused functions (bad)`
-- (Dutch) Ik heb de policy om niet gebruikte code weg te halen en pas als het echt opgelost moet worden opnieuw te bouwen, omdat de situatie dan weer dusdanig veranderd is en ideeën veranderd zijn, dat er toch niets over blijft van de oude oplossing, die dan in de tussentijd alleen maar in de weg staat en onderhoudslast tot gevolg heeft.
+`- (Dutch) Ik heb de policy om niet gebruikte code weg te halen en pas als het echt opgelost moet worden opnieuw te bouwen, omdat de situatie dan weer dusdanig veranderd is en ideeën veranderd zijn, dat er toch niets over blijft van de oude oplossing, die dan in de tussentijd alleen maar in de weg staat en onderhoudslast tot gevolg heeft.`
-- It also never gets tested.
+`- It also never gets tested.`
-- Go into how the people might be afraid to throw away something valuable and that's why they keep unused stuff lying around.
-But counterintuitively it is more economic to just throw it away and rebuild it later.
+`- Go into how the people might be afraid to throw away something valuable and that's why they keep unused stuff lying around.
+But counterintuitively it is more economic to just throw it away and rebuild it later.`
-- Things that are not used are also not tested very well and may well not work anymore when you take another look at it a year later.
+`- Things that are not used are also not tested very well and may well not work anymore when you take another look at it a year later.
 Also you could be releasing buggy functionality, that nobody tests, but you can still access the faulty functionality, so the customer finds this buggy thing in your programs.
-Not good>
+Not good.`
-- All of this can be such a hindrance, that it pays off better to just put that code in an Archive and just rebuild if ever needed again.
+`- All of this can be such a hindrance, that it pays off better to just put that code in an Archive and just rebuild if ever needed again.`
-- Flip side: reusable framework components.
+`- Flip side: reusable framework components.
 There 'might use' is enough, especially if it makes a tool complete.
 But there it almost takes on a similar form as a user interface.
 The user interface should be complete and tested.
 For a programmer, its being in a user interface means it is in use.
 Whether a user will actually use and appreciate this function is up to other people.
 If they do not use it, and will not ever use it or think it is unlikely they will use it in the foreseeable future, this can better be scratched too.
 So 'used' has more fine definition.
 Anyway, exposure through an API might be interpreted as 'used' code.
 Who is the judge?
-The 'user', which is not always the same people.>
+The 'user', which is not always the same people. ]`

 ### One Extra Step